Best Ever Giant Funfetti Cookies

 Whisk together the All-purpose flour, cake flour, cornstarch, baking soda, baking powder, and salt together in a large bowl.
 Set aside.

 Place the butter into the bowl of a stand mixer and secure the paddle attachement.
 Turn the mixer on the lowest setting.
 Let the mixer cream the butter for ~30 seconds, followed by the white sugar for ~1 minute.

 Then add in the eggs, egg yolks and cake batter extract and blend until mixed.
 If any of the butter gets stuck on the paddle attachment use a rubber spatula to knock it off.

 Gradually add in the flour mixture.
 I add in about 1/4 cup at a time.
 Then add in the sprinkles.
 Start by adding in 1/4 cup sprinkles, and add more as needed (I would recommend no more than 1/2 cup in the dough though since we're rolling them in sprinkles too).
 Mix until the sprinkles are incorporated.
 Turn the machine off.

-Bake cookies for 9-11 minutes.
-The secret is to pull them out before you think they are done.
-Let them rest on the cookie sheet for 15 minutes and then transfer them to a cooling rack.
+Bake cookies for 9-11 minutes or until cookies appear done (see recipe notes if your cookies are too gooey!)
+Let them rest on the cookie sheet for 15 minutes and then transfer them to a cooling rack to cool completely.
 Enjoy!

 Serving: 1large cookie | Calories: 768kcal | Carbohydrates: 112g | Protein: 11g | Fat: 31g | Saturated Fat: 19g | Cholesterol: 176mg | Sodium: 568mg | Potassium: 107mg | Fiber: 2g | Sugar: 57g | Vitamin A: 958IU | Calcium: 74mg | Iron: 3mg